sanskrit/raw_etexts_english/blogs/manasataramgini/2005-09-26_hayastanika-samkhya-plato-etc.md

 +++
-title = "Hayastanika, sAMkhya, Platoxa0etc."
+title = "Hayastanika, sAMkhya, Plato etc."

 +++
 Hayastanika is known as sarvapriyA and mahAsurApipAnA.
 Thus, we mused